lukstei/trading-backtest/README.md

 ## What?

-This is a general purpose lightweight backtesting engine for stocks, written in modern Java 8.
+This is a general purpose lightweight backtesting engine for stocks, written in Java.

 Some advantages compared to other backtesting implementations are: